 The next tune recorded was “Royal Flush”, which was not included on the original LP.
 I suspect that McLean’s fragmented solo was the reason why this track stayed in the vault for two decades.
 I’m not convinced that McLean was lost in the changes, but Farmer sounds much more confident as he arpeggiates the chords.
 Clark is fascinating behind the trumpeter, going way beyond typical bop comping with a unique mixture of counterpoint and riffs.
 Clark, the composer of all three songs recorded to this point, uses the melody particularly well in his solo here.
 As Chambers plays, both Clark and Jones offer a steady stream of background commentary.
 Jones shows off his crisp solo style before the band returns for the final theme.
 Jones leads off the next piece recorded, “Sippin’ at Bell’s”.
 Composed by Miles Davis and first recorded with Charlie Parker on tenor, the Farmer/McLean front line plays the arching melody with great precision.
 Clark plays another sparkling solo to lead off the improvisations, and then McLean regains his confidence with Jones splashing his cymbals in approval.
 In their general contour, Farmer’s lines sound like a tribute to Clifford Brown.
 Farmer said he learned a lot by playing alongside Brownie, and I wonder if Clifford would have been called for this date if he had lived long enough.

-I don’t know how or where Clark found Rudy Vallee’s song “Deep Night”, but it was an inspired choice.
-The changes are tasty, and the use of the trio alone for the melody statements and opening solo presents a welcome change in timbre.
+According to the original liner notes, Clark admired Rudy Vallee’s song “Deep Night”, but it wasn’t until he heard Powell play it at Birdland that he developed a way to play it in a jazz vein.
+Clark’s use of the trio alone for the melody statements and opening solo presents a welcome change in timbre.
 Indeed, it’s something of a shock when Farmer enters two and a quarter minutes into the track.
 Still, it works with Farmer’s reserved style building us up from the rhythm section to McLean’s more forceful presence.
 After his strong start, McLean loses his momentum and his lines become more fragmented and he starts to repeat himself as his solo closes.
 Then it’s back to the rhythm section, with more brightly articulated piano lines, a crackling drum solo, and the return of the melody.
 What magic this quintet brought to “Deep Night”—as well as the other pieces from this date—deserted them on the last track, “Lover”.
 Jones kicks it off with a fiery solo, and then he accentuates the phrase endings with fills.
 The introduction of waltz time at the bridge feels awkward, and the groove instantly dissipates, only to return in time for the solos.
 McLean clearly loves the brisk tempo and the juicy changes, and Farmer girds his loins for an intense solo ride.
 Somehow, the tempo seems wrong for a drum solo, but Jones gives it his best effort.
 Clark doesn’t get a solo, and Farmer plays a wrong note in the out-chorus, but the strange arrangement with the extended ending might have been the ultimate reason for rejecting this track.